cettia/cettia.github.io/projects/cettia-protocol/1.0.0-Alpha1/reference/index.md

 And type `npm install` to install modules locally and `npm install mocha -g` to install Mocha globally for convenience.
 Then, run your testee and execute `mocha` passing the following arguments:

 * `--cettia.transports`
     * A set of transport to be tested in a comma-separated value.
 As transport name, `websocket`, `httpstream` and `httplongpoll` are available.
+By default, it has `websocket,httpstream,httplongpoll`.

-_Testing a client which implements WebSocket transport only._
+_Testing a client implementing WebSocket transport only._

 ```bash
 mocha ./node_modules/cettia-protocol/test/client.js --cettia.transports websocket